 * Read-aloud ** Read-along

-Note: Given space limitations, the illustrative texts listed above are meant only to show individual titles that are representative of a wide range of topics and genres.
-(See Appendix B of the Common Core State Standards for excerpts of these and other texts illustrative of K–5 text complexity, quality, and range.)
-At a curricular or instructional level, within and across grade levels, texts need to be selected around topics or themes that generate knowledge and allow students to study those topics or themes in depth.
-On the next page is an example of progressions of texts building knowledge across grade levels.

-1Children at the kindergarten and grade 1 levels should be expected to read texts independently that have been specifically written to correlate to their reading level and their word knowledge.
-Many of the titles listed above are meant to supplement carefully structured independent reading with books to read along with a teacher build knowledge and cultivate a joy in reading.

 Sample Text Set for the Elementary Grades: Water

 Developed by Mary Ann Cappiello and Erika Thulin Dawes, Lesley University

 The text set below, developed for use in primary or intermediate grade classrooms, explores a natural resource that is vital to life on earth.
 With a focus on water, this collection includes a variety of text types that incorporate varying text structures.
 As students learn about this essential resource, they will also learn about the choices authors of nonfiction and fiction make as they compose - choices about what information to include, how to organize that information, and stylistic choices to best engage their readers.